 4. Eating Grapes at Puerta del Sol in Madrid

 The New Year in Madrid is boisterous and a complete jamboree.
-People can be seen dancing and the exuberant crowd will make you fat loose and fancy-free.
+People can be seen dancing, and the exuberant crowd will make you fat loose and fancy-free.

 On the evening of the 31st of December, all televisions in Spain light up with the image of the Puerta del Sol.
 Thousands of people flock to the square to usher in the New Year and eat 12 lucky grapes to the twelve chimes of the Real Casa de Correos clock.
 New features this year include the lighting of the Real Casa de Correos, housing the Madrid City Hall, in a light, fireworks and confetti show right after the New Year in Spain.
-Join the crowd in grape eating and square dance at the venue, and admire the night in its most dazzling and vibrant beauty.
+Join the crowd in grape eating and square dancing at the venue and admire the night in its most dazzling and vibrant beauty.

 Whee!
 So now here is an Eve counsel.